getgud-io/cpp-getgud-sdk/README.md

 ## Getting Started

-Get Your Title Id and Private Key from Getgud.io and insert them to the following environment variables:
+insert your Title Id and Private Key that you recieved from Getgud.io to the following environment variables:

 ```
 EXAMPLE